scottyschup/ruby-curriculum/w1d1/data-structures/hash.md

 ### Set

 Ruby provides a class named `Set`.
+A set is an unordered collection of values with no duplicates.
 You can read all about it in the [ruby-doc][ruby-set-doc].
 Let's create a few methods that will manipulate a `Hash` as if it were a `Set`.
+A hash is a convenient data structure for mimicking a set, as a hash can only have one entry for a given key.
+For this exercise, you'll store elements as if they're in a set by adding them as keys to a hash (for this purpose, they key's actual value in the hash doesn't really matter).

 Like so:

 ```ruby
 set_add_el({}, :x) # => make this return {:x => true}